 Abstract

 We are investigating the Critical Period Hypothesis (CPH) of second language (L2) acquisition, which claims that L2 acquisition depends on the learner's age.
-CPH posits that biological predispositions provide younger speakers with an advantage over older speakers, such that younger learners acquire L2 with greater ease.
+CPH posits that biological predispositions provide younger speakers with an advantage over older speakers, such that younger learners acquire L2 with greater ease (cite).
 Alternatively, an immersive L2 environment may matter more.
-In collaboration with Terry Au (ms), we hypothesize that amount of good L2 input can overcome the timing factor in L2 acquisition.
+In collaboration with Terry Au (ms), we hypothesize that amount of good L2 input can influence the timing factor in L2 acquisition.
 We propose to test this hypothesis by analyzing the effects of training versus age in L2 phonology.
-We are carrying out acoustic analysis using PRAAT software of production data from Cantonese speakers of differing ages intensively training their pronunciation of English words.
-Our analysis focuses on the speakers' production of English plosive stops (b, p, d, t, k, g) in phonological minimal pair words (e.g., bag and back) to test whether training improves a speaker's ability to produce the contrast between these plosives.
+We are conducting acoustic analyses using PRAAT software of production data from Cantonese speakers of differing ages intensively training their pronunciation of English words.
+Our analyses focus on the speakers' production of English plosives /b, p, d, t, k, g/ in phonological minimal pair words (e.g., bag and back) to test whether training improves a speaker's ability to produce the contrast between these plosives.
 As a future goal, we want to investigate the acoustic cues most important in helping speakers make these distinctions.

 Keywords: critical period; second language acquisition; phonology; perceptual training)